x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

 ~~~
 PARAMETER CHANGE 2 & ANALYSIS
-Additionally, with  I added groups within the simulation as often times many people will go to social activities such as this with friends (initial conditions for group as follows: put a group size between 1-2 with uniform discreet distribution, set the interarrival time to within 1 second to simulate group arriving together, and put the group formation as front, as there is often one person leading the group).

--After trying this, at approximately 362 seconds into the simulation, there began to form pockets of agents that would group, presumably stuck in various locations in the maze; this indicates that the maze was not constructed for large groups, and that potentially the creators of the maze should consider widening the walls to avoid potential fire hazard/emergency evacuation issues.
-Another solution is to have an attendant simply spacing individuals approximately 10-15 seconds apart to decrease the occurrence of traffic jams.
-Bottom line, this simuation has identified a problem that if caught during the design/development phase, could ultimately save the maze operators a significant amount of money.
+Additionally, with  I added groups
+within the simulation as often times
+many people will go to social activities
+such as this with friends (initial
+conditions for group as follows:
+put a group size between 1-2 with
+uniform discreet distribution, set
+the interarrival time to within 1
+second to simulate group arriving
+together, and put the group formation
+as front, as there is often one
+person leading the group).

+-After trying this, at approximately
+362 seconds into the simulation, there
+began to form pockets of agents that
+would group, presumably stuck in
+various locations in the maze; this
+indicates that the maze was not
+constructed for large groups, and that
+potentially the creators of the maze
+should consider widening the walls to
+avoid potential fire hazard/emergency
+evacuation issues.
+Another solution
+is to have an attendant simply spacing
+individuals approximately 10-15 seconds
+apart to decrease the occurrence of
+traffic jams.
+Bottom line, this simuation
+has identified a problem that if caught during
+the design/development phase, could
+ultimately save the maze operators
+a significant amount of money, effort,
+and potentially decrease hazardous
+conditions.
 ~~~

 Please use this YouTube link to view the simulation during initial conditions: